All You Need To Know About Advertisers Liability Insurance

 Infringement

-Advertisers oversee numerous advertising campaigns and focus on creating the best work for their or client’s company.
-All advertising efforts need to be unique and original.
+Advertisers oversee numerous advertising campaigns and focus on creating the best work for their or their client’s company.
+All advertising efforts must be unique and original.

 Copyright infringement can include business ideas, slogans, logos, brand names, font patents or advertising styles.
-Advertisers liability can be at risk even if the advert is just a similar theme to the other company.
+The advertisers’ liability can be at risk even if the advert is just a similar theme to that of the other company.
 For example, both companies have similar logo styles or similar creative ideas.

-Advertisers liability insurance will cover most claims arising from copyright infringement.
-The insurance will cover the legal fees and any compensation payout.
-However, the insurance will not cover if the advertiser intentionally copied the other company.
-Hence, the insurance will not cover expenses if found guilty of breaching the copyright law.
+Advertisers’ liability insurance covers most claims arising from copyright infringement, including legal fees and any compensation payout.
+However, it does not cover expenses if the advertiser intentionally copies another company or is found guilty of breaching copyright law.

 Defamation